 You will see less mess as you work through your day.
 Sometimes just attending to the clutter makes it easier to feel accomplished.
 Little pockets of disorganization are less stressful than the whole house being a mess.

-I do this every Monday morning to complete this ‘de-clutter’ task.
-During the weekend the house gets messy with everyone home.
-Monday de-cluttering is a nice way to start the week and feel accomplished right away.
+I do this quick clutter-reducing step every Monday morning .
+During the weekend, the house gets messy with everyone home.
+Reducing clutter as a normal Monday routine, is a nice way to start the week and feel accomplished right away.

-Pick a day where you generally are home and don’t have something to do or get done by a scheduled time.
+Pick a day once a week to add this to your cleaning routine.
 It could change each week, but devote some time to doing this one day each week so you don’t feel buried in the clutter.
 You’ll enjoy your time at home as a mom more!

 Follow The Stay-at-Home-Mom Survival Guide: